madhukar93/krm-functions/networking/README.md

 ## TODO:

-- [ ] deduce service from app (app label matches, app key in fn config)
+- [x] deduce service from app (app label matches, app key in fn config)

 ```
 a deployment that doesn’t have an app label is invalid - to be eventually validated using something like kubeval during CI, or admission control during apply time.
 ```

-- [ ] if the function doesn’t find this app (deployment/rollout with app label)
+- [x] if the function doesn’t find this app (deployment/rollout with app label) exit with error

-- [ ] when you find a deployment, use container port and app label in pod template.spec to create a service
+- [x] when you find a deployment, use container port and app label in pod template.spec to create a service

-- [ ] add vpn flag
+- [x] add vpn flag

 - [ ] support grpc